mykelalvis/FATESRD/fate-srd.com/fate-core/Actions and Outcomes.md

 **But there's a catch**

 Communicating difficulty can be awkward (conversationally) and when in a situation where the range of difficulty is roughly at parity with player capability (say, within +/-2) a GM can be forgiven for not explicitly calling out the difficulty of every roll before the dice hit the table.
-She should strive to be clear about effect and margin, though the language for that should suit the table (some like the ladder, some like numbers, some like descriptive approximations - they all work) but clarity need not be exhaustive.
+She should strive to be clear about effect and margin, though the language for that should suit the table (some like [[the ladder]], some like numbers, some like descriptive approximations - they all work) but clarity need not be exhaustive.

 Anyway, that's just my philosophy-level answer.
 Specific builds can and should have their own answers.